exakat/exakat/docs/Rules.rst

    ?>

-The speed improvement is significant on small rows, while it may be less significant on largers rows : with more data in the rows, the file buffer may fill up more efficiently.
+The speed improvement is significant on small rows, while it may be less significant on larger rows : with more data in the rows, the file buffer may fill up more efficiently.
 On small rows, the speed gain is up to 7 times.

 See also ` `